Johnblesson/Johnblesson/README.md

 -🌱 Designation: I am a <a href="https://www.facebook.com/profile.php?id=100066741995684">Pastor</a>
 - 💻 I’m a full stack developer
-- 💻 I’m a junior backend developer
+- 💻 I’m a backend developer
 - 💻 I’m a devops engineer
 - 💻 I’m a cybersecurity expert
+- 💻 I’m a web 3.0 developer
 - ⏳ I’m currently working on my coding skills
 - 🌱 I’m currently a software engineering student at ALX Africa
 - 👯 I’m looking forward to collaborate on software engineering projects